B.M. in Theory/Composition

 • Band, Orchestra or Choir: one each term, with or without credit on major instrument or voice

-Jazz Band I may count as one of the major performing ensembles after four terms of Choir, Concert Band or Orchestra have been fulfilled, except for music education majors.
+Jazz Band I may count as one of the major performing ensembles after four terms of Choir, Concert Band or Orchestra have been fulfilled.
 Guitar majors may select classical guitar ensemble to fulfill this requirement.
 See specific degree programs for ensemble requirements.

 Theory/Composition Courses